 Various bottle stoppers mainly used for bottled medicines are required to have very good biochemical stability and excellent sealing because they are in direct contact with medicines to ensure that they will not deteriorate due to the entry of air and moisture within the validity period.

-From the perspective of development trend, pharma packaging materials are developing in the direction of replacing wood with paper, replacing paper with plastic, or using paper, plastic, aluminum foil, etc. to form various composite materials.
+From the perspective of development trend, pharma packaging material is developing in the direction of replacing wood with paper, replacing paper with plastic, or using paper, plastic, aluminum foil, etc. to form various composite materials.
 Applications such as specialty packaging materials such as PTFE, silicone resins, polyester laminates or foamed polyurethane are on the rise.

 Pharmaceutical Packaging Material